LoginRadius/engineering-portal/content/guest-post/decentralised-pg-booking-system-using-ethereum-smart-contract/index.md

 ---
-title: Build Smart Contract using Ethereum Blockchain to book PG
+title: Build Smart Contract using Ethereum Blockchain to book Hostel
 date: "2021-10-26"
 coverImage: "coverimage.png"
 author: "Aritra Belel"
 tags: ["Blockchain", "Ethereum","Solidity"]
-description: "Build your first smart contract using solidity, where you can upload your PG for rent, people can sign rental agreement and pay rent."
+description: "Build your first smart contract using solidity, where you can upload your Hostel for rent, people can sign rental agreement and pay rent."
 ---

 ## What is a Smart Contract?